"The competitor to be feared is one who never bothers about you at all, but goes on making his own business better all the time."

 Not so surprisingly, when the market for Model S cooled a little bit, after the initial hype, interest in electric vehicles dipped sharply as indicated by reduced patent publishing and filing.
 But Tesla's perseverance, and their strategy of making their patents on electric vehicles semi open source, paid off as companies and inventors began realising the potential this technology was offering.
 This can be clearly seen (in the chart above) from the increase in publications since the slump, from 2016 to 2018, which is now expected to continue to grow in the coming years.
 Currently, it’s not just Tesla and other major traditional automotive players who are developing this technology.
 There is an abundance of developers in this space, ranging from startups to partnerships between existing players, who are working on developing various specific aspects of the electric automobile.
 With accurately assigned patent data, it is easy to identify who these new players are and where they are protecting their technologies.

-Click here to watch our webinar on the technological field 'Autonomous Driving'
+Click here to watch our recent webinar on the

 What traditional OEM's should be watching out for?